Super Nintendo Entertainment System: Redesigned model

-A cost-reduced version of the console, referred to as the New-Style Super NES (model SNS-101) in North America and as the in Japan, was released late in the platform's lifespan; designed by Barr, it incorporates design elements from both the original North American and Japanese/European console models but in a smaller form factor.
-Unlike the original console models, the redesigned model is virtually identical across both regions save for the color palette (the North American model receiving purple buttons and the Japanese model receiving grey buttons).
+A cost-reduced version of the console, referred to as the New-Style Super NES (model SNS-101) in North and South America and as the in Japan, was released late in the platform's lifespan; designed by Barr, it incorporates design elements from both the original American and Japanese/European console models but in a smaller form factor.
+Unlike the original console models, the redesigned model is virtually identical across both regions save for the color palette (the American model receiving purple buttons and the Japanese model receiving grey buttons).
 The redesign did not receive a release in Europe.

 Externally, the power and reset buttons were moved to the left-hand side of the console while the cartridge eject button and power LED indicator were omitted.
 Internally, the redesigned model consolidates the console's hardware into a system-on-chip (SoC) design.
 The redesigned console lacks the bottom expansion slot, rendering it incompatible with the Japan-exclusive Satellaview add-on.

 For AV output, the redesigned console features the same multi-out port used on the original models.
 Unlike the latter models, the former's AV port only supports composite video output natively as support for RGB video and S-Video was disabled internally; however, they can be restored via a "relatively simple" modification.
 The internal RF modulator was also removed, requiring an external one for such output if needed.
-Due to the SoC design, it is highly sought after by Super NES/Famicom enthusiasts since its RGB video quality (if restored) is improved over earlier internal revisions of the console.
+Due to the SoC design, it is highly sought after by SNES/Famicom enthusiasts since its RGB video quality (if restored) is improved over earlier internal revisions of the console.

-The redesigned console first released in October 1997 in North America, where it originally retailed for US$99.95 in a bundle with Super Mario World 2: Yoshi's Island;
+The redesigned console first released in October 1997 in North America, where it originally retailed for in a bundle with Super Mario World 2: Yoshi's Island;